junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean pulls Cas close, leaning in, letting him rest on his shoulder.
 He knows it calms Cas; it works as a charm.
 And this time is no exception.

-Resting his chin on Dean's shoulder, Cas says quietly, "I can still see her.
+Resting his chin on Dean's shoulder, Cas tells him quietly, "I can still see her.
 And all the other angels we lost that day.
 Inias, Hannah, Samandriel...
 We saved the world, but we couldn't save any of them.
 I mourn their loss every day."

 Dean smoothes his back in small circles, rubbing his shoulder blades, soothing him gently.
 "They're infected.
 They could have been killed in Purgatory.
 We did what had to be done.
 We did our best." *I did my best, for you,* Dean thinks.

-"I know," Cas says, "but it's not making things any easier." *And the most difficult part is, I can still see you falling from that building.
-Coming to Manhattan, seeing the Statue of Liberty, just reminds me again every breathing moment.*
+"I know," Cas says, "but it's not making things any easier." *And the most difficult part is, I can still see you falling from that building, every breathing moment.
+Coming to Manhattan, seeing the Statue of Liberty, just reminds me again how much pain it is to lose you.
+It's suffocating, intolerable, too painful.*

 "I'm here," Dean hears his unsaid words.
 "Does it make you feel better?"